Application deadline: September 21, 2020

 - Research Proposal (4-page limit, including tables and figures.
 Use 1-inch margins, single line spacing, and font no smaller than Arial 11.
 References do not count towards the page limit, but images do count.)
 The research proposal should address the following:

-Budget with Budget Justification using PHS 398 Form Pages 4 and 5 (Page 5 is for the Budget Justification section only and you may use more pages as needed.
+- Budget with Budget Justification using PHS 398 Form Pages 4 and 5 (Page 5 is for the Budget Justification section only and you may use more pages as needed.
 Combine all pages into a single PDF with no page limit).
 Translating Duke Health prefers not to pay faculty salaries and encourages departmental faculty support, but recognizes in some cases effort support might be required.
 If you are requesting faculty salary, please (1) ask for a reasonable percent effort, and (2) justify the request in relation to departmental expectations and actual effort on the project.
+The anticipated start date is November 1.

 Proposal timeline detailing the project milestones and deliverables